mariapombo/website/content/authors/admin/_index.md

 ## About Me

-I am a fifth-year PhD student working with Dr. Denis Pelli at New York University (NYU).
+I am a fifth-year Ph.D. student working with Dr. Denis Pelli at New York University (NYU).
 I am interested in using psychological tools to characterize aesthetic judgment and its influence on everyday decisions.
 My work ranges from basic science to applied settings.